sbellem/qtee/qtee.md

 Having an open source hardware design is perhaps the most reasonable place to start.
 Verifying that a physical chip does implement the intended open source hardware design is perhaps more difficult, and we can try to tackle this in a second step.
 Hence, we'll first start by exploring how we could have a TEE chip with an open source hardware design.

 #### Open Source Hardware
 Yes.
 It's possible.
+This is not a new idea.
+See the wikipedia entry on [Open Source Hardware](https://en.wikipedia.org/wiki/Open-source_hardware).

+The [story](https://web.archive.org/web/20120701165927/http://public.web.cern.ch/Press/PressReleases/Releases2011/PR08.11E.html) behind [CERN Open Hardware License](https://ohwr.org/project/cernohl) is noteworthy:

+> "For us, the drive towards open hardware was largely motivated by well-intentioned envy of our colleagues who develop Linux device-drivers," said Javier Serrano, an engineer at CERN's Beams Department and the founder of the OHR.
+"They are part of a very large community of designers who share their knowledge and time in order to come up with the best possible operating system.
+We felt that there was no intrinsic reason why hardware development should be any different."

-This is not a new idea, and it may be useful to survey current and past efforts such as:
+It may be useful to survey current and past efforts such as:

 * [Tiny Tapeout]
 * [Banana Pi]